swander00/FRONTEND_V5/docs/ENV_SETUP_GUIDE.md

 - Make sure there are no extra spaces or line breaks
 - Verify you're using the correct project's credentials

-### Table Access Errors

-If the connection works but you can't access tables:
-- Check your table names in `lib/supabaseClient.ts` (TABLES constant)
-- Verify Row Level Security policies in Supabase
-- Make sure the tables exist in your database

 ## Next Steps

-Once your connection is working:
+Once your authentication is working:

-1. ✅ Update table names in `lib/supabaseClient.ts`
+1. ✅ Build your backend APIs
-2. ✅ Map database fields in `lib/supabaseFieldMapper.ts`
-3. ✅ Test with real data
+2. ✅ Integrate frontend with backend APIs
-4. ✅ Update data services to use Supabase instead of mock data

-See `SUPABASE_SETUP_GUIDE.md` for detailed field mapping instructions.
+3. ✅ Eventually migrate auth to backend APIs as well